MCL Tear Rehab in Lafayette Square, MO

 Diagnosing an MCL Tear in Lafayette Square, MO

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to determine the injury’s extent.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
 At Axes Physical Therapy, we provide complimentary injury screenings in Lafayette Square, MO.
-With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Lafayette Square, MO for MCL Tears